VPS vs Dedicated Hosting – How To Make The Right Choice For Your Business

 Their VPS service (which they, like many other hosts, label ‘cloud hosting’) may be a little on the expensive side compared to some other companies, but it’s extremely customizable.
 You can choose how many cores you need and how much memory and storage you have access to.
 A good VPS with SiteGround will cost you about $70/month, but you’ll be getting both great tech and an extremely good level of service.
 Their dedicated servers start at $200/month, which isn’t bad.

-WiredTree is another company that’s well-reviewed on social media.
-I worked with a friend on a website we put together a while back, which we decided to host with WiredTree primarily due to cost concerns and it’s been there every since.
-WiredTree is one of the cheapest good-quality hosts in the business.
+Liquid Web is another company that’s well-reviewed on social media.
+I worked with a friend on a website we put together a while back, which we decided to host with Liquid Web primarily due to cost concerns and it’s been there every since.

 Media Temple is a more than capable high-end hosting company that I’ve personally had a lot of experience with.
 They’re also, incidentally, the folks who host this very website you’re currently reading.
 Support-wise they have always been excellent; from sales reps to tech support, they almost always go above and beyond what’s expected of them.
 Although I’ve had a few previous hiccups with their shared services over the years, their VPS hosting plans are top-notch!
 Perhaps best of all, I’ve yet to bump into any kind of issue at all when it comes to installing things on them!